EloToJaa/Algorithms/README.md

 # Algorithms

-This repository contains my library of algorithms for competitive programming.
+This repository contains my library of algorithms for competitive programming